 In Wisconsin, a driver is considered under the influence of an intoxicant when they have a blood alcohol concentration (BAC) of .08% or higher.
 However, if you have a BAC that is lower than this threshold, a police officer can still charge you with OWI if he or she believes your driving has been impacted by the consumption of drugs or alcohol.

+If you are convicted of an OWI in Wisconsin than you will always have that mark on your criminal record.
+However, a first offense in Wisconsin is not considered a criminal offense even though it is in every other state.
 The penalties for OWI are largely dependent on the defendant’s number of previous OWI convictions.
 The more prior offenses, the harsher the penalties.
 Offenders can also face more stringent punishments for any aggravating factors, such as a BAC of .15% or more, or when a minor under the age of 16 was in the vehicle.

 Penalties of first offense OWI in Wisconsin include:

 - A fine of $150 to $300

 - Mandatory Alcohol and Other Drug Assessment (AODA)

 - Ignition interlock device (BAC .15% or higher)

 - High-risk driver status, which means increased insurance premiums